imranhsayed/preact-app-webpack/README.md

 # preact-app-webpack

-A React App Converted to Preact
+A React App Converted to Preact.